- IAA Overview

 Director Human Resources

-Director ATM Operation & Strategy
+Director of ATM Operations and Strategy

 Aideen Gahan is a solicitor and the IAA's company secretary.